How to Become a Travel Nurse

 You will need a degree as a registered nurse (RN) with a minimum of an Associate of Science in Nursing (ASN) degree.

-- NCLEX-RN exam.
 After graduating from a nursing program, you must pass the National Council Licensure Examination (NCLEX-RN).

 Depending on your specialty of choice, you may need additional certification.

 You will need at least one year of experience in your specialty, preferably in a hospital setting, before you can become a travel nurse.
 Some hospitals require two or more years of experience, and others require previous travel nursing experience.
 Speak with your recruiter to find assignments that will best fit your level of experience.

 Your personal Aya team will include a credentialing specialist to help you navigate and stay on top of any required paperwork.
 If you ever need guidance, they will be right there to help you with any of the following:

 At Aya Healthcare we keep these on file for you, but it’s best if you keep all documents for your records as well.
 The licensing process varies state to state, and we may be able to help you expedite the process.